top of page

 Flow is how your eye moves around the page

 Bold text, accent colors, and underlines are great tools.
 However, using them sparingly but strategically will get your viewer's eye around the page.
 Your mission is to have the eye constantly flow around and through the layout of the document.
-If you find yourself getting stuck somewhere on the page, consider revising, as that may mean there is an imbalance.
+If you find yourself getting stuck somewhere on the page, consider revising, as that may mean the flow is imbalanced.
 Having empty spaces for the eyes to rest is OK!
 Use this balance to your advantage, and don't feel pressure to fill every single inch of the page.

 Typography